 - take 5 minutes to prepare

-- can quite easily be batched cooked for freezing
+- can quite easily be batch cooked for freezing

-What you will need to make homemade baked beans:
+What you will need to make healthy homemade baked beans

 - Bring an essential flavour and gentle sweetness